devonpveller/Resume-Markdown-PDF/resume.lol/source/resume.md

 - Developed a no-code narrative-first scenario authoring approach using a custom command framework for narrative events and dynamic triggers, while maintaining an editable, expandable, and layman-friendly system within the editor
 - Facilitated goal alignment and maintained a positive client relationship through clear, consistent weekly communication

+<div class="newline"></div>
 Technologies: Unity, OpenXR, C#, NGO (Netcode for GameObjects), Unity Services, AR, LLM Integration
 <div class="newline"></div>

 ### DOE &mdash; SMART Interactive Scenario <span class="spacer"></span> 2023

-*Delivered | Game Designer & Lead Developer*
+*Delivered | Lead Developer, Game Designer & Lead Artist*

 <div class="newline"></div>
 Conceptualized product and lead a team of developers and artists to create a customer-facing web portal, enabling remote scenario editing and authoring of real-time Unreal content.

+- Architected and implemented a WebSocket-powered backend framework with JSON serialization to enable real-time synchronization of dynamic AR radiological scenarios, optimizing data ingestion into Unreal Engine with zero latency; enabling instantaneous simulation updates for radiation awareness and training
+- Led the design and implementation of an AI-powered artist pipeline that reduced asset creation time by 25% by automating 3D cityscape generation from 2D depth maps—enabling rapid, scalable content creation for a customer-facing web portal used in real-time Unreal Engine scenario authoring
+- Created and designed the UX/UI for scenario selection and iconography deployed on both apple and android devices as an AR experience
+- Led the development of the front-end web-portal using React, enabling users to create, edit, and manage interactive scenarios with real-time updates to the Unreal Engine application

+<div class="newline"></div>
 Technologies: Unreal Engine, C++, Web Portal Integration
 <div class="newline"></div>

 ### DOE &mdash; HaptX Glovebox Scenario <span class="spacer"></span> 2022 &mdash; 2023

-*Delivered | Technical Artist, Developer, & Art Direction*
+*Delivered | Technical Artist, Lead Developer, & Art Direction*
 <div class="newline"></div>

-Responsible for the implementation and direction of art assets, along with the development of a Glovebox digital twin system, supporting multiplayer and HaptX gloves.
+Responsible for the implementation and direction of art assets, along with the development of a Glovebox digital twin system, supporting multiplayer and the HaptX glove device.

+- Developed and created a dynamic physically based torque wrench real-time VR tool designed to be used with the HaptX glove system utilizing an AI guidance workflow saving development time by 20% while providing a reliable torque and attachment and release system.

+<div class="newline"></div>
 Technologies: Unreal Engine, C++, HaptX SDK, Multiplayer Networking
 <div class="newline"></div>

 ### DOE &mdash; Digital Twin Interactive Map <span class="spacer"></span> 2022 &mdash; 2023

-*Delivered | Lead Game Developer & Technical Artist*
+*Delivered | Lead Game Developer & Technical Artist, Art Direction*

 <div class="newline"></div>
 Responsible for the accuracy of art assets and their implementation, along with the design and development of interactions and features within the front-end and back-end utilizing Unreal Engine.

 - Created a data mapping pipeline to utilize client provided architectural documents, enabling autonomous updates of spatial information and dynamic structure labeling, all during the construction of the building
 - Created a user-centric navigation system, featuring dynamically generated paths between any 2 rooms with accessibility preference over 2 floors

+<div class="newline"></div>
 Technologies: Unreal Engine, C++, Data Pipeline, Pathfinding Algorithms, Blueprint
 <div class="newline"></div>

 ### VA &mdash; VAPPE <span class="spacer"></span> 2021 &mdash; 2023

 *Delivered | Lead Front-End Developer & Art Director*

 <div class="newline"></div>
 Designed and implemented art, front end gameplay interactions and engineered backend scenario authoring ingestion for a real-time scenario-based application, currently available on the Apple Store.